We had a wonderful time at George Williams College!

-This new, 10-day program is designed for students who have strong academic potential and whose challenges with social pragmatics affects their performance in high school.
+This program is designed for students who have strong academic potential and whose challenges with social pragmatics affects their performance in high school.
 Parents will also benefit from the opportunity to better understand their student’s needs regarding college readiness; how best to support their student as they prepare for the transition to college; and how to implement techniques for helping their student manage various social environments.

 - Introduction to effective communication skills and writing techniques

 - Immersive, hands-on exploration of several fields of study

 - Student Experience: The Successful Transition to College

 - Financial Aid

 Student Experience: The Successful Transition to College.
 You will engage in classroom experiences and exercises that provide opportunities to better understand your personal learning style while increasing opportunities for successful social connections.
 You will gain a greater understanding of skills and strategies to assist with a successful transition to college.
 The residential staff will be ready to support you through challenges like sensory integration, changes in routine and environment, and group participation.
 You will be encouraged to understand the specific challenges you may face in a college setting and begin to monitor your behavior to help you achieve greater success.
 Upon completion of the program, a personalized assessment of your strengths and challenges, with regard to college readiness, will be provided to you and your family.

 Afternoon Adventures: In addition to academics, students will have an opportunity to explore specially-designed activities offering a choice of hands-on learning experiences in Robotics, Environment Exploration, Equine Studies, Outdoor Adventure, Code-Breaking, or Culinary Arts.
 Through “real-world” projects, you will learn concepts and processes that are common in these fields, while developing the interpersonal and communication skills required in a college environment.
 These adventures will expose you to college-level writing and group work while you gain greater self-confidence.